taliah-hl/taliah-hl/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently CS student who work like hel* day and night
+- 🔭 I’m currently CS student who work like yay day and night
 - 🌱 Learning:
-  - Deep Learning on Traditional Chinese Medicine (OMG)
+  - Machine Learning on Traditional Chinese Medicine
   - beginner on game programming in Unity (fun ha?)
-  - beginner on app writing in javascript
+  - beginner on app writing in javaScript
-- 🤔 What I think about my degree: 90% theory, 10% coding (yay)
+- 🤔 What I think about my degree: 5% theory, 5% coding (yay), 90% ask google (and chat gpt) by yourself (kidding 😃)

-Past Projects
+Past Projects 🚀
-game coding by verilog on FPGA (why do I do that???) very naive stock analysing program
+- game coding by verilog on FPGA (why did I do that???)
+- very naive stock analysing program